peterhinch/micropython-monitor/README.md

 # 1. A monitor for realtime MicroPython code

 This library provides a means of examining the behaviour of a running system.
-It was initially designed to characterise `uasyncio` programs but may also be used to study any code whose behaviour may change dynamically such as threaded code or applications using interrupts.
+It was initially designed to characterise `asyncio` programs but may also be used to study any code whose behaviour may change dynamically such as threaded code or applications using interrupts.